jahammo2/whatsapp_inactive_members_handler/left-off.md

 ##

+* You just got all your phone number ex tests to pass
+* Refactor WhatsappInactiveMembersHandler.PhoneNumber.PhoneNumbers
+* Then get E2E tests passing
+  * add error test cases

+##

 * You were trying to read io data from a file
 * Start by repeating the uploading of a file